 The Heritage Committee is appointed by Council to advise on matters relating to the Heritage District and Designated buildings.
 The committee meets monthly to discuss and review any heritage matters.
 They will, with staff, discuss any pending permits and alterations as well as other heritage matters.
 More information about the Heritage Committee is available here.

-To discuss building permits or other matters relating to heritage properties please contact email@example.com
+To discuss permits or other matters relating to heritage properties please email firstname.lastname@example.org

-Events related to Built Heritage may be of interest as follows: https://www.heritagetrust.on.ca/en/pages/programs/heritage-week/community-events
+Events related to Built Heritage that may be of interest can be reviewed here.

-Below are links of interest including Heritage Permits, Grant Guidelines, and the Heritage Tax Refund.
+Below are links of interest including Incentives for Property Owners, Heritage Permits, Grant Guidelines, and the Heritage Tax Refund.

 - The public portal, upon registration, allows users to upload heritage permits, grant applications, and tax refunds.
 It enables the user to add pdf forms and pictures to their proposal.

 - Heritage Grant Program, and fillable application form.
 Eligibility criteria and the application process are outlined in the Collingwood Heritage Committee Grant Guidelines, available at www.heritagecollingwood.com.